 While a company may self-declare that it is meeting ISO14001, external certification by a UKAS-accredited organisation gives

 All employees are provided with all P.P.E equipment to ensure their safety.

-Choice will be given where possible to the style, colour and size where practical, but type will be controlled as to the requirement of providing.
+The choice will be given where possible to the style, colour and size where practical, but type will be controlled as to the requirement of providing.

-If any item of P.P.E becomes unusable or unsuitable or broken then immediately contact the Health and Safety officer for a replacement.
+If any item of P.P.E becomes unusable or unsuitable or broken then immediately contact the Health and Safety Officer for a replacement.

 Once a requirement for P.P.E has been identified.
 P.P.E will be issued as soon as it is reasonably practical.